ddsky/api-league-clients/typescript/HumorApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

-# **randomMeme**
+# **randomMemeAPI**
-> RandomMeme200Response randomMeme()
+> RandomMemeAPI200Response randomMemeAPI()

-Get a random meme out of over 200,000+ memes.
+Get a random meme out of over 300,000+ memes.
 To get the latest memes, you can use the max-age-days parameter.

 ### Example